 In 2017 Carolyn was one of six conductors selected for the elite Dallas Opera Institute for Women Conductors and has participated in master classes with Marin Alsop, Peter Eötvös, Yoel Levi, Martyn Brabbins and Alex Polishchuk.
 Carolyn conducted musicians of the Berlin Philharmonic in Interaktion and was Musical Assistant at the Staatsoper Berlin for Infektion!, a festival of modern theatre celebrating the works of John Cage.
 She was resident at the Israeli National Opera and assisted Sir Charles Mackerras on his final two productions at The Royal Opera, Covent Garden and Glyndebourne.

 Carolyn is the recipient of a number of prestigious national and international awards for young conductors including the Brian Stacey Award for emerging Australian conductors, Sir Charles Mackerras Conducting Prize awarded via the Australian Music Foundation in London, Opera Foundation Australia’s Bayreuth Opera Award and Berlin New Music Opera Award and the Nelly Apt Conducting Scholarship.
 She is the beneficiary of support from the American Australian Association's Dame Joan Sutherland Fund and a Sheila Pryor Study Grant from the Australian Opera Auditions Committee.

-Carolyn holds a PhD in Performance (Conducting) from the University of Sydney where her principal teacher was Imre Palló the subject of her doctoral thesis was Gesture as Communication: The Art of Carlos Kleiber.
+Carolyn holds a PhD in Performance (Conducting) from the University of Sydney where she studied under Imre Palló.
+The subject of her doctoral thesis was Gesture as Communication: The Art of Carlos Kleiber.